WebPudge/node-microservice-web/README.md

 please check the Dockerfile, there are many scripts in the file which means make a docker image. run the next command:
 >docker build -t fasimito/node-microservice-web .

+Two important notes:
-Notes: please don't lost the last "."(dot)
+1. please don't lost the last "."(dot)
+2. for another reason would affect the build process is the network environment and the network speed of the server , so please make sure the server could access the repository and the speed is fast enough.

 ## Step 2: Run The docker-compose to prepare for RUNNING ENV.